 On December 23, 2013, Melco Resorts Leisure, as borrower (the "Borrower"), signed the definitive agreement of the senior secured shareholder loan facility (the "Shareholder Loan Facility") in an aggregate amount of up to US\$340,000,000 (the "Shareholder Loan") with MCO Investments as lender (the "Lender").
 The Shareholder Loan Facility is a term loan facility denominated in the United States dollars ("US\$").
-MRP, MPHIL Holdings No. 1, MPHIL Holdings No. 2 (together with the Borrower, the "Obligors") have provided a guarantee under the Shareholder Loan.
+MRP, MPHIL Holdings No. 1, MPHIL Holdings No. 2 (together with the Borrower, the "Obligors") have provided a guarantee under the Shareholder Loan Facility in favor of the Lender in relation to the obligations of the Obligors under the Shareholder Loan.
 The Lender may require such security as is notified by the Lender to the Borrower, including a pledge of shares (legally and beneficially held) over each of the present and future direct and indirect subsidiaries of MRP to be provided as a condition precedent to the initial utilization of the Shareholder Loan.